MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-linux.md

 > It is not supported to install Microsoft Defender for Endpoint in any other location other than the default install path.

 > [!NOTE]
-> MDE for Linux create “mdatp” user with random UID and GID.
-If customer wants to control the UID and GID then it’s advice to create ‘mdatp’ user before installation with “/usr/sbin/nologin” shell option.
+> Microsoft Defender for Endpoint on Linux creates an "mdatp" user with random UID and GID.
+If you want to control the UID and GID, create an "mdatp" user prior to installation using the  "/usr/sbin/nologin" shell option.
-> For e.g. “mdatp:x:UID:GID::/home/mdatp:/usr/sbin/nologin”
+> For example: `mdatp:x:UID:GID::/home/mdatp:/usr/sbin/nologin`.

 ### System requirements

 > [!NOTE]
-> Red Hat Enterprise Linux and CentOS 6.7 to 6.10 are in Public Preview
+> Red Hat Enterprise Linux and CentOS 6.7 to 6.10 are in preview.

 - Supported Linux server distributions and x64 (AMD64/EM64T) and x86_64 versions: